 “And he made you look at a picture of a girl in a wet bikini?”

 Pleased by his outrage, she sipped her tea.
-It was delicious, with a hint of orange.
+It was delicious—herbal, decaf, and with a hint of orange.

 “Big and fat.
 But he’s old.
 You could knock him down with your pinkie.”

-“Tell him when I get jealous I’m irrational and violent.
+“Tell him I’m at the gym three times a week.
+Tell him when I get jealous, I’m irrational and violent.
 Tell him I’ll kick his ass.”

-“Before you know it they’ll be…” Mandy curled the first two fingers of both hands to indicate quotes, “‘gigging.’”
+“Poor Simon,” Mandy said, but she couldn’t help laughing.
 Then she looked at her watch and said, “Oh no, I have to go right now or I’ll miss my bus.”
 She finished her tea and stood.
-“Mom’s working tonight so I have to be home for the girls.
-Get dinner and stuff.”
+“Mom’s working tonight so I have to be home for the girls.”

 “Okay.”
-She was feeling… weird.
-Being with him was so calming.
-She’d hung out with him dozens of times, but this time it was different.
+Weird: being with him was so calming.
+She’d hung out with him and Simon and her sisters a bunch of times, but this felt different.

-“Maybe we could do this again… if you need to talk, or whatever…”
+“Maybe we could do this again,” he said, “if you need to talk, or whatever…”

 “What do you mean?
-You’re going to beat up my boss, right?
-I think we’ll need to coordinate a game plan.”
+If you’re going to beat up my boss, we need a game plan.”